whitneyburton/portfolios/students/1602/claudia-kiesenhofer/ClaudiaKiesenhofer.markdown

 In this two week project I worked with Patrick Hardy.
 It was evaluated by Horace with the following results:

-* Functional Expectations:
+* Functional Expectations: 3
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Encapsulation / Breaking Logic into Components:
+* Encapsulation / Breaking Logic into Components: 3
-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Enumerable & Collections:
+* Enumerable & Collections: 4
-* Code Sanitation:
+* Code Sanitation: 3

 Notes from Horace:
-*
+* Overall pretty well organized and clean
+* Looked at a handful of naming questions; talked about separating out a complicated iterative process into a "pipeline" of multiple steps -- even if this is longer it's often easier to reason about
+* Gives potential for "pluggability" of individual steps -- realizing i can improve upon one step in the process without affecting all the others
+* Biggest takeaway from the analysis perspective is to simplify code by leveraging lower level objects more effectively -- i can sometimes push the first steps onto individual records and then only have to be responsible for the higher level analysis myself
+* 1 - reduces amount of code in the 1 big object
+* 2 - helps avoid writing repetitive finder logic -- find x by x over and over in different spots
+* Talked about procs for probably too long

 https://github.com/turingschool/feedback